How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Empirical Evaluation

-\textbf{Implementation Details}.
-In our experiments, we employ the frozen ViT-B/16 variant of CLIP backbone.
-We consider the rank of LoRA metrices to $2$ and a dropout rate of $0.25$ to regularize the input of the LoRA modules.
-We keep $\alpha=0.5$ of a Dirichlet distribution, communication rounds 50 with local epoch 1 with participation rate of 100\% for all datasets, except CIFAR-10/100 with 10\% participation rate.
-We choose 16 shots per class across over 10 clients for base-to-new generalization task, two clients per domain in domain generalization and 100 clients per dataset on in-distribution setting.
-We inherit the optimizer setup, using SGD \cite{sgd} with a learning rate of $1\times10^{-3}$, warm-up constant of $1\times10^{-5}$ and a batch size of $32$.
+\textbf{\emph{Implementation Details.}} We use a frozen CLIP ViT-B/16 backbone.
+We set the Dirichlet parameter to $\beta=0.5$, run 50 communication rounds with 1 local epoch, and use 100\% participation rate (10\% for CIFAR-10/100).
+For base-to-new generalization, we use 16 shots per class across 10 clients; for domain generalization, two clients per domain; and for in-distribution settings, 100 clients per dataset.
+We follow the standard optimizer setup with SGD \cite{sgd}, a learning rate of $1\times10^{-3}$, warm-up $1\times10^{-5}$, and batch size 32.

-\textbf{Evaluation metrics}.
-To compare methods, we use the following 4 metrics: classification accuracy (Acc $\uparrow$), Expected Calibration Error (ECE $\downarrow$) \cite{guo2017calibration}, Maximum Calibration Error (MCE $\downarrow$) \cite{guo2017calibration}, and Adaptive Calibration Error (ACE $\downarrow$) \cite{nixon2019measuring}.
+\textbf{\emph{Evaluation metrics.}} To compare methods, we compute: classification accuracy (Acc $\uparrow$), Expected Calibration Error (ECE $\downarrow$) \cite{guo2017calibration}, Maximum Calibration Error (MCE $\downarrow$) \cite{guo2017calibration}, and Adaptive Calibration Error (ACE $\downarrow$) \cite{nixon2019measuring}.
 We report performances in the personalized FL setting \cite{fedotp,fedpgp,fedpha}, where the metrics are computed at each client and then averaged across clients.